fcdoc/doc/en/flashduty/integration_guide/alert_integration/prometheus_integration_guide.md

 ## FAQs
 ---

-<details><summary>Why didn't I receive the alert Flashduty !?</summary><h4> exist Flashduty</h4><ol><li> Check if the integration shows **the latest event time** ?
-If not, it means that Flashduty has not received the push, so you can directly check it first AlertManager Part.</li><li> If you are using **shared integration** , first confirm whether you have configured **routing rules** .
-If you do not set routing rules, the system will directly reject new pushes because there is no collaboration space to receive your alerts.
-In this case, just configure the routing rules directly to the space you want.</li></ol><h4> exist AlertManager</h4><ol><li><p> First, confirm whether the AlertManager generates new alarms.
-If no new alarm is generated, please continue to wait for a new alarm to be triggered before re-verifying.</p></li><li><p> Open the AlertManager configuration file.
-If you have set up a sub-route, please make sure that your routing settings are correct (for example, the previous route is set to continue AlertManager will skip matching subsequent sub-routes.
-We recommend that you always only set a default route to Flashduty ).
-Also verify whether the target callback address exactly matches the integrated push address.
-If they do not match, please modify **the alarm rules** and re-verify.</p></li><li><p> If it matches, please continue to confirm that AlertManager instance can access the external network api.flashcat.cloud domain name.
-If not, you first need to open an external network for it, or separately enable external network access for the domain name Flashduty .</p></li><li><p> If there is no problem with the network, you need to continue troubleshooting AlertManager to find whether there are relevant error logs.</p></li></ol><p> If you still cannot find the root cause of the problem after performing the above steps, please contact us directly.</p></details>
+|+| Why am I not receiving alerts in Flashduty?

+    #### In Flashduty

+    1. Check if the integration displays the **Latest Event Time**?
+If it doesn't, this indicates that Flashduty has not received the push; therefore, you should first troubleshoot the AlertManager component.
+    2. If you are using a **Shared Integration**, first verify whether you have set up **Routing Rules**.
+Without routing rules, the system will reject new pushes directly, as there is no collaboration space to handle your alerts.
+In such cases, simply configure the routing rules to your desired space.

+    #### In AlertManager

+    1. First, confirm whether AlertManager has generated a new alert.
+If no new alert has been generated, please wait for a new alert to trigger and then re-verify.
+    2. Open the AlertManager configuration file.
+If you have configured sub-routes, ensure your routing settings are accurate (for instance, if the preceding route is set to "continue," AlertManager will bypass matching any subsequent sub-routes.
+We advise setting only a default route to Flashduty at all times).
+Additionally, verify that the target callback address aligns perfectly with the integrated push address.
+If they do not correspond, please revise the **alarm rules** and re-verify the settings.
+    3. If it matches, please continue to confirm that the AlertManager instance can access the external api.flashcat.cloud domain name.
+If not, you first need to open an external network for it, or separately enable external network access for Flashduty's domain name.
+    4. If there are no network issues, you need to continue troubleshooting AlertManager to check for any related error logs.

+    If, after performing the above steps, you still cannot identify the root cause of the issue, please contact us directly.